A Systematic Survey of Blockchained Federated Learning: Applications of BCFL

 \subsection{BCFL for IoT}

 In IoT area, devices are decentralized, so model training on them requires timely and secure data and strong model generalization capability.
-FL in the Internet of Things(IoT) can collaboratively train a global model by numerous devices, avoiding the leakage of private raw data for each device \cite{Du2020,Khan2020}.
-However FL itself has several deficiencies (e.g. single-point-failure and lack of incentives), and blockchain technology can make the training of models for IoT devices more secure.
+FL in the Internet of Things(IoT) can collaboratively train a global model by numerous devices, avoiding the leakage of data privacy \cite{Du2020,Khan2020}.
+However, FL itself has several deficiencies (e.g., single-point-failure and lack of incentives), and blockchain can improve the security of model training for IoT devices.

-Research on the applications of BCFL in the IoT domain focuses on data security, resource planning, communication, and failure detection, all with the aim of enabling IoT devices to jointly train a model with good performance.
+Research on the applications of BCFL in the IoT domain focuses on data security, resource planning, communication, and failure detection, with the aim of enabling IoT devices to jointly train a model with good performance.

 The work in \cite{Lu2020a} introduces a BCFL model to protect the privacy in Internet of Vehicles (IoV), and in \cite{Lu2020}, communication efficiency and resource limitation in IoT devices based on the BCFL framework are investigated.
 In industrial IoT (IIoT), the data heterogeneity in failure detection challenges the reliability of the whole system.
-In \cite{Zhang2020a}, a blockchain-based FL model is proposed for failure detection in IIoT.
+The work in \cite{zhang2021bc} utilizes BCFL to design a secure data transmission method in IIoT environment.
+The BCFL frameworks are researched in unmanned aerial vehicles (UAV) to protect privacy and improve efficiency\cite{feng2021blockchain, aloqaily2021energy}.
+In \cite{Zhang2020a}, a blockchained FL model is proposed for failure detection in IIoT.
 First, a FL model is deployed among IoT devices and a central server is set up for model integration; then, data from local devices is stored via blockchain, which also provides incentives.
-In the aspect of failure detection, a new aggregation algorithm is designed to reduce the impact of data heterogeneity by considering the distance between positive and negative classes in each dataset.
+In the aspect of failure detection, a new aggregation algorithm is designed to reduce the impact of data heterogeneity by considering the distance between positive class and negative class in each dataset.